waiwera/waiwera/doc/user/methods.rst

 where :math:`S_p^1`, :math:`S_p^2` are the phase saturations in the two cells, and :math:`\rho_p^1`, :math:`\rho_p^2` are the corresponding phase densities.
 This formulation ensures a smooth variation in effective phase density on the face when the adjoining cells change phase.
 If both adjoining cells have the same saturation (e.g. in single-phase conditions) then this weighted average reduces to a simple arithmetic average.

-.. index:: numerical methods; solution of equations, solution of equations
+.. index:: solver
+.. _nonlinear_equations:

 Solution of equations at each time step
 =======================================